rolfea/dollar-conversion/dev-log.md

 solution for handling all numbers will get hashed out, but I'm trying to keep things segmented and organized.

+### 5/20/2019

+I think I'm pretty close to an "MVP" here.
+Next is implementing "thousands."

 ### Must Haves

 * ~~Handles Cents~~